MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/edge-process.md

 ## Debug Edge Process using Microsoft Edge DevTools Preview

-With Edge Process, you can use the **Microsoft Edge DevTools Preview** tool as a JavaScript debugger.
+With Edge process, you can use the **Microsoft Edge DevTools Preview** tool as a JavaScript debugger.
 Edge DevTools helps you debug the webpage locally or remotely.

-In the panel, you can see all the active Edge Process.
+In the panel, you can see all the active Edge process.
 Select the desired webpage from the active list to open a new instance.

 More information: [Microsoft Edge DevTools Preview](https://docs.microsoft.com/en-us/microsoft-edge/devtools-guide)